Summary Of Significant Accounting Policies

 Recently adopted accounting pronouncements

 In June 2011, the FASB issued Accounting Standards Update No. 2011-05, Comprehensive Income (Topic 220): Presentation of Comprehensive Income (ASU 2011-05).
 The objective of ASU 2011-05 is to improve the comparability, consistency, and transparency of financial reporting and to increase the prominence of items reported in other comprehensive income.
 To increase the prominence of items reported in other comprehensive income and to facilitate the convergence of U.S. GAAP and IFRS, ASU 2011-05 eliminates the option to present components of other comprehensive income as part of the statement of changes in stockholders' equity.
 Under the amendments in this update, an entity has the option to present the total of comprehensive income, the components of net income, and the components of other comprehensive income either in a single continuous statement of comprehensive income or in two separate but consecutive statements.
+Regardless of which option is chosen, items that are reclassified from other comprehensive income to net income must be presented on the face of the financial statements.
 These amendments do not change the items that must be reported in other comprehensive income or when an item of other comprehensive income must be reclassified to net income.
 Also, the amendments do not change the option for an entity to present components of other comprehensive income either net of related tax effects or before related tax effects, with one amount shown for the aggregate income tax expense or benefit related to the total of other comprehensive income items.
-The Company adopted ASU 2011-05 during the first quarter ended March 31, 2012.
-Adoption of this standard did not have a material impact on the Company's consolidated financial statements, as it only affected financial statement presentation.
+ASU 2011-05 is effective for interim and annual periods beginning after December 15, 2011 and will be applied retrospectively.
+The FASB has deferred the requirement to present reclassification adjustments for each component of accumulated other comprehensive income in both net income and other comprehensive income.
+Companies are required to either present amounts reclassified out of other comprehensive income on the face of the financial statements or disclose those amounts in the notes to the financial statements.
+During the deferral period, there is no requirement to separately present or disclose the reclassification adjustments into net income.
+The effective date of this deferral will be consistent with the effective date of ASU 2011-05.
+The Company does not expect adoption of this standard to have a material impact on its consolidated financial statements as it only affects financial statement presentation.

 The entire disclosure for the general note to the financial statements for the reporting entity which may include, descriptions of the basis of presentation, business description, significant accounting policies, consolidations, reclassifications, new pronouncements not yet adopted and changes in accounting principles.